 You may get flustered because there are too many questions and not enough time.
 Don’t worry about it.
-Most mechanical comprehension tests are designed in a way that only 5% of the population can answer all questions within the given time frame.
+Most mechanical comprehension tests are designed in a way that only 5% of the population can completely answer questions within the given time frame.

 If you’re in that 5%, great job!
 If you’re in the remaining 95%, you should work as quickly as you can, without sacrificing accuracy.
 It’s all about getting that balance right.
 Again, practice will help you find that balance.

 Check out our article on dealing with interview nerves for more tips on staying calm.